Horaigo/timeTracker/server/README.md

 ## Add new packege
 After package additional (like `pip install ...`):
 - `pip freeze > requirements.txt` (be carefull.
 Don't create new file)
-- Add package name and version in `requirements.txt` manualy
+- Or add package name and version in `requirements.txt` manualy